Aquaj/adventofcode-template/README.md

 ```

 Trying to run in test mode without providing either hte constant or a `--test` parameter will raise an error.

+NOTE: the output of test runs is colorized green or red according to the success or failure of the comparison, if this
+is an issue check [Colors and formatting](#colors-and-formatting) to disable it.

 ## Utility methods